-Model inputs were estimated from the clinical review, published literature, and information from expert stakeholders. model inputs included PFS, OS, occurrence of adverse events, quality-of-life utility values, and health care costs.
-We note that data are on PFS are extremely limited for ciltacel; we used reported data for PFS from CARTITUDE-1 and used prior estimates of relationship between PFS and OS to estimate median OS.
+Model inputs were estimated from the clinical review, published literature, and information from expert stakeholders.
+Model inputs included PFS, OS, occurrence of adverse events, quality-of-life utility values, and health care costs.
+We note that data on PFS are extremely limited for cilta-cel; we used reported data for PFS from CARTITUDE-1 and used prior estimates of the relationship between PFS and OS to estimate the median OS.
 Probabilities, costs, and other inputs differed between treatments to reflect varying effectiveness between interventions.
 Health state utility values were consistent across interventions within the same disease, although different utilities were applied for patients in the progression-free state depending on whether they were on or off therapy.
-Key model inputs are described in Tables 4.2 and 4.3 for interventions in the populations exposed to three or more lines of therapy and the population exposed to four or more lines of therapy, respectively.
+Key model inputs are described in Tables 4.2 and 4.3 for interventions in the triple- or quad-refractory population and for interventions in the triple-, quad-, or penta-refractory population, respectively.